whats-this/owo.py/README.md

 **Example Use**

-`$ python ./bg.py -p "/storage/Pictures/Screenshots" -k "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -u "https://i.am-a.ninja/"`
+`$ owo-bg -p "/storage/Pictures/Screenshots" -k "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -u "https://i.am-a.ninja/"`

 This starts a background task monitoring `/storage/Pictures/Screenshots/` for new files, uploads those files and returns the link, using the vanity url [https://i.am-a.ninja/](https://i.am-a.ninja/)